 GIAF on Tour

-Woyzeck in Winter, our Landmark Productions co-production starring Camille O’Sullivan, Patrick O’Kane, Rosaleen Linehan and Peter Coonan, finished its run at The Barbican in London in September and also played as part of Dublin Theatre Festival in October, continuing GIAF’s strategy of touring new work.
+Woyzeck in Winter, our Landmark Productions co-production starring Camille O’Sullivan, Patrick O’Kane, Rosaleen Linehan and Peter Coonan, finished its run at The Barbican in London in September 2017 and also played as part of the 2017 Dublin Theatre Festival in October, continuing GIAF’s strategy of touring new work.
 The production is nominated for six Irish Times Theatre Awards.
 Read the reviews here.